-C. Ben Mitchell, PhD, holds the Graves Chair of Moral Philosophy at Union University in Tennessee, and serves as the editor of Ethics & Medicine: An International Journal of Bioethics.
-He also serves as senior editor of Renewing Minds: A Journal of Faith, Learning, and Culture.
+C. Ben Mitchell, PhD, holds the Graves Chair of Moral Philosophy at Union University in Tennessee, where he also previously served as Provost and Vice President of Academic Affairs.
+Dr. Mitchell also serves as the editor of Ethics & Medicine: An International Journal of Bioethics and as senior editor of Renewing Minds: A Journal of Faith, Learning, and Culture.

-Prior to joining the Union faculty, he taught bioethics and contemporary culture for a decade at Trinity Graduate School.
+Prior to joining the Union faculty, he taught bioethics and contemporary culture for a decade at Trinity Graduate School and Trinity Evangelical Divinity School.
 He received his doctorate in philosophy with a concentration in medical ethics (with honors) from the University of Tennessee in Knoxville.
 His program included a year-long clinical residency at the University of Tennessee Medical Center at Knoxville, Vanderbilt Medical Center in Nashville, and a summer-long residency at the East Tennessee Mental Health Institute.

 He has served as a consultant with the Center for Genetics & Public Policy at John Hopkins University; co-director for Biotechnology Policy and Fellow of the Council for Biotechnology Policy in Washington, D.C.; a fellow of the Institute for Biotechnology and a Human Future at Illinois Institute of Technology, Chicago-Kent School of Law; a fellow of the Center for Policy on Emerging Technologies, Washington DC; and as a senior fellow of the Kairos Journal.

-Dr. Mitchell is a Senior Fellow in the Academy of Fellows of The Center for Bioethics & Human Dignity and previously served as its Executive Director.
-Additionally, for more than ten years he served as a faculty member of Trinity International University.
+Dr. Mitchell is a former Senior Fellow in the Academy of Fellows of The Center for Bioethics & Human Dignity (2011-2021) and previously served as its Executive Director.